greg-raven/grus/_posts/2006-03-31-lewis-help-our-senators-understand.md

 ---
 title: 'Help our senators understand'
-date: '2006-03-31T03:02:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Federal government'
+- Federal government
 - population
-    - 'Representative Jerry Lewis'
+- Representative Jerry Lewis
 ---

-Our state’s two Senators need to take a page out of your book when it comes to passing an enforcement-only immigration bill.
+Our state's two Senators need to take a page out of your book when it comes to passing an enforcement-only immigration bill.
 Please speak with them.

 The Senate has shown how out of touch it is with the American public and its constituents, by considering a series of bills that focus not on enforcement, but on increasing the numbers of green cards and H-1B visas.
 It seems the House is working for the people and the Senate is working for its corporate campaign contributors.